open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

 argo-input/configs/02_benchmarking-emerald-subset.yml
 ```

 This allows you to organize your config files in subdirectories or different locations.
-The dataset name will be automatically derived from the config filename (e.g., `argo-input/configs/dataset-name.yml` becomes dataset `dataset-name`).
+The project name will be automatically derived from the config filename (e.g., `argo-input/configs/project-name.yml` becomes project `project-name`).

 You can create your own config list file and name it whatever you want, placing it anywhere within `/ofo-share/argo-data/`.
 Then specify the path to it (relative to `/ofo-share/argo-data`) using the `CONFIG_LIST` parameter when submitting the workflow.